lowjoel/kvm-guest-drivers-windows-wiki/VirtIOFS:-A-shared-file-system.md

 ### Host

-Following XML should be added to your libvirt VM:
+Following XML should be added to your libvirt VM descrition:

 ```xml
 <domain>